vivekgourGH/ByteWise/README.md

    - Check if localStorage is enabled in your browser
    - Clear browser cache and try again

-2. **Routes not working**
+2. **Courses not working**
-   - Ensure you're selecting valid pickup/drop combinations
+   - Ensure you're selecting valid course categories
-   - Check the routeData.json file for available routes
+   - Check the coursesData.js file for available courses

 3. **Login issues**
    - Use the default credentials provided above